ipitio/closure/README.md

 Provision a fresh Ubuntu install as a Hub, Spoke, or hybrid of both!

-You can run the entire stack as Docker services or just WireGuard on the host.
+You can run WireGuard with Docker or on the host.
 If you run it with Docker (available for armv7+ and amd64), you'll also get Unbound and Pi-hole v5, which will come with [pihole-speedtest](https://github.com/arevindh/pihole-speedtest) and [pihole-updatelists](https://github.com/jacklul/pihole-updatelists).
-In either case, Kodi will be installed with the Jellyfin add-on source, for your convenience; you can replace the rest of `userdata` with your own.
+In either case, Kodi will be installed with the Jellyfin add-on source, for your convenience.
+You can also choose between Netplan and hostapd for your access point needs.

 ## Getting Started